Congressional Country Club (Blue) - Golf Digest

 Devereux Emmet (9 1923)/Robert Trent Jones (R.9 A.9 1957, R. 1962, 1969)/Rees Jones (R. 1989, 2006, 2009-2010)

-Congressional is a Rees Jones redo of a course that was substantially his father's work, long criticized as featuring too many uphill shots.
-When Rees remodeled it he provided definition.
-Now golfers stand on a tee and see the entire hole, all the hazards, all the strategies and potential penalties.
+Congressional Blue is a Rees Jones redo of his father’s design, a championship venue that had been long criticized as featuring too many uphill shots.
+When Rees remodeled it, he provided definition.
+Now golfers stand on a tee and see the entire hole, all the hazards, all the strategies and all the potential penalties.
 The greens are gentle enough for member play but can be mowed to 14 on a Stimpmeter for tournaments.
 Congressional once had a par-3 18th.
 Rees reversed its direction and made it into the long, strong par-3 10th.
-The old 17th with a dramatic peninsula green is now the permanent 18th.
+The old 17th with a dramatic peninsula green is now the 18th.

 Panelist comments: